Orania: South Africa's whites-only town

 (CNN)Orania is not prime real estate by any stretch of the imagination.

 The settlement west of the Orange River in Northern Cape, South Africa lies on arid and weather-beaten land; baked by the harsh summer sun and frigid through the dry winter.
-It's farmable, but not easy, requiring strong backs and calloused hands.
+It's farmable, but not easy, requiring strong backs and callused hands.

 Rising above the scrub the town's symbol flutters atop a flagpole, a young boy rolling up his sleeves, preparing to knuckle down and transform this landscape.
 It's a romanticized image for a romanticized notion: a place where Afrikaners can be Afrikaners.
 Tough, resourceful and making do; descendants of Dutch settlers and proud of it.